Belvedere Antinous at The Palace of Versailles, France

 myminifactory

-This is a sculpture titled the Belvedere Antinous, a bronze statue made around 1684-1685 by Balthasar Keller ( 1638 - 1702), created from an original marble masterpiece.
-The Paris Musée Central des Arts in 1800 described the antique marble known as the Belvedere Antinous as ‘one of the most perfect statues that has come down to us from antiquity’.
-The statue had been ceded by treaty to the French in 1797 and arrived in Paris in 1798 in a triumphal procession.
-At the end of the Napoleonic Wars it was removed and arrived back in Rome in January 1816.
-Antinous was a name given to figures of male youths and as early as 1545 the statue was known by this title.
-It became one of the most famous sights to be seen in Rome and was often drawn by visiting artists.
-It was popular with both collectors and connoisseurs as well as with sculptors.
-Bernini, Duguesnoy and Poussin all studied it, as did Hogarth later in the 18th century who claimed that in regard to the utmost ‘beauty of proportion’ it ‘is allowed to be the most perfect..... of any of the antique statues’.
-During the 18th century the Antinous was reproduced from the original in a variety of different sizes and materials with both arms complete.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This is a sculpture titled the Belvedere Antinous, a bronze masterpiece crafted by Balthasar Keller between 1684-1685.
+The original marble statue from which it was created dates back to an unknown era.
+In 1800, the Paris Central Museum of Arts described the antique marble known as the Belvedere Antinous as one of the most perfect statues to have survived from ancient times.
+The statue had been ceded by treaty to the French in 1797 and arrived in Paris in a grand procession the following year.
+At the end of the Napoleonic Wars, it was removed and returned to Rome in January 1816.
+Antinous was a name given to figures of male youths as early as 1545, when the statue was already known by this title.
+It became one of Rome's most famous sights and was often depicted by visiting artists.
+The Antinous was highly prized by both collectors and connoisseurs, as well as sculptors.
+Bernini, Duguesnoy, and Poussin all studied it, while Hogarth later in the 18th century declared that in terms of proportion, it is considered the most perfect among any antique statues.
+During the 18th century, the Antinous was reproduced from the original in various sizes and materials, with both arms complete.
+This object is part of "Scan The World," a non-profit initiative launched by MyMiniFactory to create a digital archive of fully printable sculptures, artworks, and landmarks from around the world for public access.
+Scan The World is an open-source community effort, where individuals can contribute their own items by emailing stw@myminifactory.com.

 With this file you will be able to print Belvedere Antinous at The Palace of Versailles, France with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Belvedere Antinous at The Palace of Versailles, France.